Mark Harvey (arachnologist): Achievements, awards and recognition

-Harvey was presented with the 1991 Edgeworth David Medal by the Royal Society of New South Wales, and the Bonnet Award by the International Society of Arachnology in 2013.
+Harvey was presented with the 1991 Edgeworth David Medal by the Royal Society of New South Wales.

+He was awarded the Bonnet Award by the International Society of Arachnology in 2013.

 In 2017, he was awarded the Distinguished Career Award by the Society of Australian Systematic Biologists.

+As part of the Australian Biological Resources Study 50th Anniversary Awards, Harvey was presented with the Distinguished Career in Taxonomy & Systematics Award.